-Enhance the educational offer of the site through initiatives related to the Geological and quarrying history.
+Enhance the educational offer of the site, in particular those related to the geology and quarrying heritage of the area.

 Re-establish Volunteer Workdays to help with range of activities, including path maintenance, scrub clearance, surveys and installing bird and bat boxes.